Lorna Courtney: Career

 After graduating from the University of Michigan, Courtney made her Broadway debut in the Pasek and Paul musical Dear Evan Hansen.
 She joined the cast in May 2019 as an understudy for the lead roles of Alana Beck and Zoe Murphy.
 Lorna was then cast in West Side Story in the role of Rosalia and as the understudy for Maria.
 She performed in the show until theaters were mandated to shut down by Governor Andrew Cuomo on March 12, 2020, due to the COVID-19 pandemic.

 In May 2022, Courtney was cast in her first professional leading role as Juliet in the North American premiere of & Juliet (a jukebox reimagining of the Shakespeare play featuring pop songs by Max Martin in which Juliet does not die).
 The musical played a pre-Broadway engagement at the Princess of Wales Theatre in Toronto, Ontario, between June 22 and August 14, 2022.
 Courtney debuted the role on Broadway when the show transferred to the Stephen Sondheim Theatre on November 17, 2022.
 She received critical acclaim; The New York Times theater critic Jesse Green noted Courtney's "blow-you-away performance".
-As part of the original Broadway cast recording, Courtney recorded a duet of "Since U Been Gone" with the song's original recording artist, Kelly Clarkson.
+As part of the original Broadway cast recording, Courtney recorded a duet of "Since U Been Gone" with the song's original recording artist Kelly Clarkson.
 At the 76th Tony Awards, she was nominated for Best Actress in a Musical for & Juliet.

 In May 2025, it was announced that Courtney would be playing Veronica Sawyer in the Off-Broadway revival of Heathers: The Musical at New World Stages for a limited summer run from June until September.

-Courtney is set to make her international debut in the world premiere production of The Greatest Showman: The Musical as Anne Wheeler at the Bristol Hippodrome from March 2026.
+It was extended and she performed until December 2025.
+Courtney made her international debut in the world premiere production of The Greatest Showman: The Musical as Anne Wheeler at the Bristol Hippodrome from March 2026.
+In July 2026, it was announced that Courtney would be taking over the role of Janet Weiss, played by actress Stephanie Hsu, in the current Broadway production of The Rocky Horror Show at Studio 54.
+She started performances August 25th, 2026.